adolfintel/wined3d4win/README.md

 ```
 The build process will take some time, at the end, you'll find 2 directories called wined3d and wined3d-staging, which will contain the build DLLs.
 The staging variant is built using [wine-staging](http://github.com/wine-compholio/wine-staging), which may improve compatibility.

+## Special thanks ##
+Thanks to Syvat G for improving the patched version to enhance compatibility!

 ## Your code is shit!
 Feel free to improve it and send a pull request.